Reduct.Video raises $4M to simplify video editing – TechCrunch

 That means editing a video is as simple as editing text.
 (I’ve taken advantage of a similar linkage between text and media in Otter, but Otter is focused on audio and I’ve treated it more as a transcription tool.)
 It also means you can search through hours of footage for every time a topic is mentioned, then organize, tag and share it.

-Prabhas said that AI allows Reduct to simplify parts of the sorting and editing process, like understanding how different search terms might be related.
+Pokharel said that AI allows Reduct to simplify parts of the sorting and editing process, like understanding how different search terms might be related.
 But he doesn’t think the process will ever become fully automated — instead, he compared the product to an “Iron Man suit,” which makes a human editor more powerful.

 He also suggested that this approach changes businesses’ perspective on video, and not just by making editing faster and easier.

-“Users on Reduct emphasize authenticity over polish, where it’s much more the content of the video that matters,” Prabhas said.
+“Users on Reduct emphasize authenticity over polish, where it’s much more the content of the video that matters,” Pokharel said.
 He added that Reduct has been “learning from our customers” about what they can do with the product — user research teams can now easily organize and share hundreds of hours of user footage, while marketers can turn customer testimonials and webinars into short, shareable videos.

 “Video has been so supply constrained, it’s crazy,” he continued.
 “There are all these use cases for asynchronous video that [companies] haven’t even bothered with.”